GreenStepsChatt/greensteps/README.md

 planning to have in the MVP, checkout the [project requirements](REQUIREMENTS.md).

-We'd love your help with developing this app!
+We'd love your help with this project!
 See the [contribution guidelines](CONTRIBUTING.md) for more information.

 ## Explore the App